edmundhung/conform/docs/api/react/future/report.md

 ### `options.hideFields?: string[]`

-Array of field names to hide from the result by setting them to `undefined` in both the submission payload and value.
+Array of field names to hide from the result by setting them to `undefined` in both the submission payload and target value.
 Primarily used for sensitive data like passwords that should not be sent back to the client.

 ```ts
 report(submission, {